 Friendly Fraud vs. Chargeback Fraud: Can You Tell the Difference?

-Chargebacks were initially established as a way to protect customers against losses from identity theft and unfair merchant practices.
-While these reversals of transaction funds may help protect legitimate customers who have become fraud victims, other individuals are taking advantage of this process, and it’s costing merchants big.
+Chargebacks were initially established as a way to protect customers against losses from identity theft and unfair business practices.
+While these reversals of transaction funds may help protect legitimate customers who have become fraud victims, other individuals are taking advantage of this process, and it’s costing businesses big.

-In 2016, e-commerce businesses lost an estimated $6.7 billion to fraud; of that amount, $4.8 billion was due to chargeback fraud and friendly fraud.
-And these totals are rising steadily as e-commerce increases in popularity.
+According to estimates, ecommerce losses to online payment fraud were 1 billion U.S. dollars globally in 2022, expected to grow to $48 billion by the end of 2023.
+Of that amount, $4.8 billion was due to chargeback fraud and friendly fraud.
+And these totals are rising steadily as ecommerce increases in popularity.

-With every dollar of fraud losses costing merchants an average of $2.40, it’s more important than ever for merchants to understand the subtle difference between chargeback fraud and friendly fraud and to learn how to defend their business against these losses.
+With every dollar of fraud losses costing businesses an average of $2.40, it’s more important than ever for businesses to understand the subtle difference between chargeback fraud and friendly fraud and to learn how to defend their business against these losses.

 What Is Chargeback Fraud?